AuroraDoesCode/BO4-Lucy-Menu/README.md

 	1. Download a Compiled Version of the Menu from Releases, and save it to your desktop.

-	2. Download and Extract T8 Compiler GUI from https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC (The Password is: Jek47), then open T8 Compiler GUI.
+	2. Download and Extract T8 Compiler GUI from https://github.com/AuroraDoesCode/Black-Ops-GSC-Compiler-Frontend, then open T8 Compiler GUI.

- 	3. Inside T8 Compiler GUI, hit Import a GSC Script, and load the Compiled.gscc you downloaded from the releases section.
-Select the script on the right, and make sure the mode is "ZOMBIES"!
+ 	3. Inside T8 Compiler GUI, hit Load Script, and load the Compiled.gscc you downloaded from the releases section.
+It will auto Populate on the right.
+Make sure the mode is "ZOMBIES"!

- 	4. Load Black Ops 4, Go into a Zombies private match Lobby, and Click "Inject GSC".
+ 	4. Load Black Ops 4, Go into a Zombies private match Lobby, and Click "Inject GSCC".
 If successful, You will get a popup box telling you GSC Injected successfully.

 	5. Once the game loads, You should be able to Aim and Knife to open the menu.
 Aim to Scroll Up, Shoot to Scroll Down.
 F To Select, Melee to go Back.
 For controllers, this is LT & RS to open, LT to Scroll Up, RT to scroll Down, X to Select, Melee go back.